Web page of

 2005A sz.ot.ag -- Optimalitáselmélet szimulált hőkezeléssel [The s.yll.able -- Optimality Theory with Simulated Annealing].

-Conference talk given at: Third Conference on Hungarian Computational Linguistics (MSZNY 2005), December 8, 2005, Szeged, Hungary.
+Conference talk given at: Third Hungarian Conference on Computational Linguistics (MSZNY 2005), December 8, 2005, Szeged, Hungary.
 See also http://www.inf.u-szeged.hu/projectdirs/mszny2005.
 Slides.
-Appeared in the proceedings: III.
+NB: published in the proceedings III.
 Magyar Számítógépes Nyelvészeti Konferencia, pp. 29-40.
-Pictures.

 2005Bolyongás a jelöltek halmazán: Optimalitáselmélet szimulált hőkezeléssel [Roaming on the Candidate Set: Optimality Theory with Simulated Annealing].